-Warner is the co-principal investigator of the evaluation of the California Linked Learning District Initiative, a multiyear study of a major systemic effort in nine districts to transform high schools through industry-themed programs of study that integrate rigorous academic instruction with a demanding technical curriculum and work-based learning.
-She is also the lead quantitative analyst on a related study, the Evaluation of the Linked Learning Health Career Pathways Project in Oakland Unified School District.
+Warner served as the co-principal investigator of the evaluation of the California Linked Learning District Initiative, a multiyear study of a major systemic effort in nine districts to transform high schools through industry-themed programs of study that integrate rigorous academic instruction with a demanding technical curriculum and work-based learning.
+She also co-led a related study, the Evaluation of Oakland Health Pathways Project in the Oakland Unified School District.

-Warner earned her Ph.D. and M.A. in sociology and education from Teachers College, Columbia University.
-Her dissertation explored whether small high school reform in New York City fulfilled its goal of providing disadvantaged students access to rigorous mathematics curricula, thereby increasing their college readiness.
-Warner also holds a B.A. in history and French from Amherst College.
+Warner earned her PhD and MA in sociology and education from Teachers College, Columbia University.
+Warner also holds a BA in history and French from Amherst College.

 - Evaluation of the Barr Foundation’s Engage New England Initiative